 - Leaving aside the

 - Adaptations and pastiches featuring Sherlock Holmes almost always do this to Irene Adler, the one person to outsmart and upstage Holmes, who Holmes refers to as "the Woman".
 Canonically, Holmes only ever had one brief meeting with Adler, and his feelings for her are more along the lines of grudging admiration.
-There's also the fact that the one story that Adler appears in revolves around her running off to marry someone else.
+There's also the fact that the one story that Adler appears in revolves around her running off to marry someone else, with Holmes being the best man, no less (Due to him standing outside the church after the couple realized that they forgot to bring some witnesses to the wedding).
 Even if Holmes was into relationships, Irene seems pretty stoked with her hot lawyer husband.

 - Which was doubly inverted in the movie, where Mina's husband is dead and she has no affair with Quatermaine.
 Sawyer flirts with her a bit and she did have an affair with Dorian Grey in the past, but it's implied that her years of living as a vampire have left her unable to really love anyone.